Spanish in DallasStart Learning

 Why Study Spanish in Dallas

-For Social: If you are looking to make new friends with similar interests in Spanish, you can join the many Meetup groups available in the city.
+Learn Spanish for Social: If you are looking to make new friends with similar interests in Spanish, you can join the many Meetup groups available in the city.
 The most popular of them is Dallas-Ft.
 Worth Spanish-English Intercambio Inglés-Español with almost 4,000 members.
 It aims to bring together fluent Spanish speakers to practice while having fun.
 And if you want to share some Hispanic food with your new friends, you will be happy to know that the are plenty of places where you can enjoy authentic dishes from across Latin and South America right here in Dallas!
 The vast number of mouth-watering choices will keep you coming back for more.
 Zaguan, a latino café and bakery in Oak Lawn, serves up delicious brunch dishes including arepas, a traditional South American dish made up of ground maize dough, meat and/or cheese.
 You can also stop by on Alma Cocina Folsom St, a trendy weekend spot thanks to traditional Salvadorian dishes like huevos con platanos.
 And don’t forget Tex-Mex food and the joy you will feel when you are able to understand all of the ingredients and pronounce them with no shame.

 Where to Learn Spanish in and around Dallas